amor71/alpaca-gcp-proxy/README.md

 # alpaca-gcp-proxy

 GCP Function to securely proxy API calls to [Alpaca Broker API](https://alpaca.markets/docs/broker/), including Plaid.
+The repo is intended to simplify development of mobile / web apps on top Alpaca.

 ## Proxies